OpenMPT/openmpt/include/r8brain/README.md

 maintaining confidence in this library among the interested parties.

 ## Change log ##
+Version 4.6:

+* Removed the `MaxInLen` parameter from the `oneshot()` function.
+* Increased intermediate low-pass filter's transition band slightly, for more stable quality.

 Version 4.5:

 * Fixed VS2017 compiler warnings.